 Get vaccinated.
-It’s recommended that all IPF patients receive a yearly flu vaccine and a pneumonia vaccine every 5 years; vaccination is critically important to preventing illnesses that can further worsen lung function
+It’s recommended that all people with IPF receive a yearly flu vaccine and a pneumonia vaccine every 5 years; vaccination is critically important to preventing illnesses that can further worsen lung function

 Take part in pulmonary rehabilitation (when prescribed).
 Pulmonary rehab has been shown to improve the ability to exercise in people with IPF; it also has been shown to improve a person’s understanding of IPF and reduce their anxiety and depression about it.
 (Learn more about pulmonary rehabilitation)